Skip to main content

 What is the difference between infection and inflammation?

-Infection refers to the entry and multiplication of harmful microorganisms such as bacteria, viruses, fungi or parasites in the body, which can lead to disease.
-Inflammation is the body's response to injury or infection, which aims to protect and heal the affected area.
+Infection refers to the invasion and reproduction of harmful microorganisms such as bacteria, viruses, fungi or parasites in the body, which can lead to illness.
+Inflammation is the body's reaction to injury or infection, which aims to protect and heal the affected area.
 It often manifests as redness, swelling, heat and pain.

 Treatment varies depending on the cause.
-Bacterial infections are often treated with antibiotics, while viral infections may require antiviral drugs, rest and hydration.
-Inflammation is typically treated with anti-inflammatory drugs and in some cases, lifestyle changes can also be beneficial.
+Bacterial infections are often treated with antibiotics, while viral infections may require antiviral drugs, rest, and hydration.
+Inflammation is typically treated with anti-inflammatory drugs, and in some cases, lifestyle changes may also be beneficial.

 Should I always take antibiotics when I have an infection?